bduggan/raku-duckie/docs/lib/Duckie.md

 EXPORTS
 =======

-If an argument to `use Duckie` is provided, a new `Duckie` object is exported with that name. e.g.
+If an argument to `use Duckie` is provided, a new `Duckie` object is created and returned.
+Also "-debug" will enable debug output. e.g.

+    use Duckie;                 # no exports
+    use Duckie '$db';           # creates and exports "$db" use Duckie '$db', '-debug'; # creates and exports "$db" with debug output

     use Duckie 'db';
     db.query("select 1 as the_loneliest_number").column-data(0);